passenger94/shoes3/shoesManual_redcarpet01.md

 ### full_width() » a number ###

 The full pixel width of the image.
-See the [[Image.full_height]] method for an explanation of why you might use this method rather than [[Common.width]].
+See the <span style="color:blue">Image.full_height</span> method for an explanation of why you might use this method rather than <span style="color:blue">Common.width</span>.

 ### path() » a string ###